hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 - Change Controller: IESG
 - Specification Document(s): [[This document]]

-Furthermore, IANA is requested to add a value to the "OAuth URI" registry established with {{!RFC6755}}:
+Furthermore, IANA is requested to add a value to the IANA "OAuth URI" registry established with {{!RFC6755}}:

 - URN:  urn:ietf:params:oauth:ckt